xtexx/central/docs/developer/customization.md

 Application settings can be found in file `CustomConf` which is by default, `$FORGEJO_CUSTOM/conf/app.ini` but may be different if your build has set this differently.

-Again `forgejo help` will allow you review this variable and you can override it using the `--config` option on the `forgejo` binary.
+If you are having difficulty with finding the `CustomConf` directory, you can identify the variable using `forgejo help` or in the logs.
+This variable can be overridden using the `--config` option on the `forgejo` binary.

 **Note:** Forgejo must perform a full restart to see configuration changes.